tobeycarman/pestdemo/README.md

 Included are several sets of files for some example pest runs that are trying to calibrate various thing.
 The `shrub_vegonly` example is attempting to calibrate vegetation-specific parameters for 9 pfts in a boreal deciduous-shrub community.
 The `basic-pest` example is a much simpler setup that simply tries to calibrate cmax for the PFTs in one of the communities.
 To createyour own calibration, you will need to carefully follow the pattern here, but creating your own template and instruction files for your specific use case.

-> Note: The convention we use for `dvmdostem` is that "input files" are the NetCDF files with driving data while "parameter files" are the text files in the `parameters` directory.
-This can be confusing when reading the PEST documentation because the PEST authors use "Model Input Files" to refer to what we call "parameter files".
+> Note: In the `dvmdostem` documentation, we distinguish between model input for driving data vs parameters: the driving data is generally held in the `dvm-dos-tem/DATA/` directory and the parameter inputs are held in the `dvm-dos-tem/parameters/` directory.
+The authors of the PEST documentation use "Model Input Files" to refer to both parameter and driving data (excitation) inputs.
+In this document, we tend to make the distinction between driving inputs and parameter inputs, and generally modifications to inputs for PEST will be to the parameter inputs instead of the driving inputs.

 ## Naming conventions